Using the Concrete Migration Tool Addon

 The Migration Tool works by exporting content from the source system into a standardized format (An XML file and a Zip file for files), then importing that content into the target system.
 To use the Migration Tool, you first need to identify the source and target systems you will be working with.

-You can use install the Migration Tool on both the source site and the destination site by adding the package to the /packages directory and installing it by going to "Extend Concrete".
-Installing Import Tool
+You can use install the Migration Tool on both the source site and the destination site by adding the package to the /packages directory.

 You can find the Import tool under System & Settings > Import Tool after installing it.